AbhayPrince1/Car_Rental_Management_System/README.md

-To create a proper `README.md` file for your Car Rental Management System project, I’ll base it on the SQL file you’ve uploaded (`carrental.sql`) and the details you've shared earlier.
-Here's a complete and professional README:

----

 # Car Rental Management System

 The **Car Rental Management System** is a web-based application developed as part of a team project.
 It aims to simplify the process of renting cars by maintaining a database of customers, cars, bookings, and transactions.